xmican10/KNN-project/README.md

 ------------------------------
 ```

-for comparrison this is our baseline evaluation:
+For comparison, the results from our baseline model evaluation were as follows:

 ```
 ------------------------------
 Statistics      |      Value